openfheorg/openfhe-development/docs/sphinx_rsts/modules/core/utils/prng.rst

         ==== Using external PRNG
         InitPRNGEngine: using external PRNG

-.. note:: If PseudoRandomNumberGenerator::InitPRNGEngine() initializes PRNG with a custom engine, it always notifies the user producing a trace **"InitPRNGEngine: using external PRNG"**.
-There is no any trace for the built-in PRNG engine.
-InitPRNGEngine() will throw an exception for any kind of failure.
+.. note:: If PseudoRandomNumberGenerator::InitPRNGEngine() initializes PRNG with a custom engine, it always notifies the user by producing a trace **"InitPRNGEngine: using external PRNG"**.
+There is no trace for the built-in PRNG engine.
+InitPRNGEngine() always throws an exception if it fails.

 Creating custom external PRNG engine using the existing example
 ----------------------------------------------------------------

-You can create your own PRNG engine and use it with OpenFHE follwing the steps below:
+You can create your own PRNG engine and use it with OpenFHE following the steps below:

-1. Create a separate repo for your own engine and copy everything from `the example <https://github.com/openfheorg/openfhe-prng-blake2>`_ to the new repo.
+1. Create a separate repo for your own engine and copy everything from `the example of external PRNG <https://github.com/openfheorg/openfhe-prng-blake2>`_ to the new repo.

-2. Change CMakeLists.txt: replace "PRNGengine" (LIBRARY_NAME) with the name of your choice.
+2. Change CMakeLists.txt: replace **"PRNGengine"** (LIBRARY_NAME) with the name of your choice.

 3. Delete all source files from src/include and src/lib except:
    ::